 The Projective Eye Gallery at UNC Charlotte Center City opened in September 2011.
 Curated by Director of Galleries Crista Cammaroto, the gallery presents major exhibitions and installations by national and international artists and distinguishes itself by presenting inter-disciplinary "happenings" in conjunction with exhibitions throughout the year.
 For an overview of past exhibitions, please see the Press Book.

-Sustain Me Baby is part of KEEPING WATCH, a three-year initiative designed to foster collaboration across disciplines and interest groups to engage the public in matters of local sustainable issues.
-Developed by the UNC Charlotte Urban Institute in partnership with the UNC Charlotte College of Arts + Architecture, KEEPING WATCH connects community partners and projects to raise awareness and inspire action around three local environmental issues: plastic waste and recycling (KEEPING WATCH on PLASTICS, 2014), water quality and urban streams (KEEPING WATCH on CREEKS, 2015), and air quality and the value of trees (KEEPING WATCH on AIR, 2016).
-For information, please visit www.keepingwatch.org.
+KEEPING WATCH is a multi-year initiative designed to foster collaboration across disciplines and interest groups to engage the public in local ecological issues.
+Through the work of artists, writers, environmental experts, and scientists, KEEPING WATCH has connected community partners and projects to raise awareness and inspire action around plastic waste and recycling (2014) and water quality and urban streams (2015).
+For more information, and to read articles about local air and tree issues, please visit keepingwatch.org.

 Schedule a tour!

 The gallery offers free tours for groups of six or more.
 Please contact Donna Sofsky to schedule a tour for your group.
 Tours last approximately one hour.
 Please indicate if you are interested in our current exhibition or the Lona-Frey Collection, a collection of limited edition prints and sculpture from 1930-2000.

 The gallery is located at 320 E. 9th Street and is open seven days a week, 9 am to 9 pm.
 Click here for parking information.
 PLEASE NOTE: The area around the UNC Charlotte Center City building is under construction.

 For information about exhibitions and programs, please contact